 One of the biggest struggles that students face when moving out of state is handling their finances.
 You could be in charge of paying your own medical bills, meals, gas, and lodging, which takes a lot of planning and hard work.
 And since fun college activities such as eating out, movies, and concerts all cost money as well, you’ll need to budget for the things you like to do.
 While getting a job is an ideal solution, you’ll also need to balance going to class with a work schedule, which can be stressful if not coordinated well.
 And if you need help with your financial struggles, you can devise a plan with your parents before you leave or talk to a guide on your college campus.

 Moving into Dorm Life

 If you’re used to having a room to yourself, one of the biggest changes you may have to face is moving into a dorm.
 For starters, there’s coping with moving day, which is a stress-filled, adrenaline-packed day during which most colleges give you a very short window to get moved in.
 Moving to college from out of state can pose additional logistical challenges, making this day even more complicated.
 If you’re feeling overwhelmed at the prospect of moving, check out these helpful tips from this Washington DC mover.
-Even after you get settled into your new dorm room, it may be stressful adjusting to life with a roommate or suitemate.
+Even after you get settled into your new dorm room (check out these storage tips), it may be stressful adjusting to life with a roommate or suitemate.
 Her Campus suggests that setting expectations early, being respectful, and cleaning up after yourself will go a long way in laying a healthy foundation for a happy year together.